Jason Beck (politician): Business career

 In 2001, Jason Beck founded and headed Diamond Tactical, which he started out of a rented storage unit.
 In 2008, Beck sold the company, and signed a two-year non-compete agreement.
 When the agreement was up, he started another tactical gear production company, Tyr Tactical, and rehiring many of his former employees.

 Tyr Tactical opened in May 2010, beginning as a 120 sq. ft. facility in Peoria.
 The company built a Canadian facility in 2015 to serve its Canadian market, which had grown substantially, with desks with several Canadian government agencies.
 In 2017, the company expanded their facilities, building a new 78,000 square-foot building in Peoria to meet the needs of the company and further produce the company’s products.
 Tyr built its third facility to date in Aarhus, Denmark to serve as a hub for the company’s growing European market, especially in Denmark, as they heavily supply gear to the Danish military.
 As of 2021, the company has also further expanded their headquarters in Peoria adding a hard armor manufacturing facility and is working on a third and fourth building on 9.2 acres in the area.

 Beck and his company gained the political spotlight when then-Vice President Mike Pence toured the Peoria facility and campaigned there for Donald Trump in 2020 during a stop in Arizona.

 Following the Hamas attack on Israel that sparked the Gaza war, Beck sent tactical gear to the Israeli military forces in late October.
 In November of 2023, he travelled to Israel to see the effects of the war firsthand and donate further gear to the Israeli forces.

+Beck announced in October 2025, that he was planning to sell TYR Tactical to Cadre Holdings, a Jacksonville based company that provides safety and survivability products worldwide.
+The acquisition was officially completed on February 2, 2026 with Cadre purchasing that company for $120.0 million in cash, $24.0 million of Cadre stock, as well as $1.0 million inrestricted stock unit awards for some employees of TYR Tactical.
+Jason Beck remains president of TYR and is now the second-largest shareholder of Cadre.